updeshxp/Serenity_kernel/README.md

  - Alternatively, you can use gdb on a running kernel. (read-only; i.e. you cannot change values or set break points.)
-To do this, first compile the kernel with -g; edit arch/i386/Makefile appropriately, then do a "make clean".
-You'll also need to enable CONFIG_PROC_FS (via "make config").
+To do this, first compile the kernel with -g; edit arch/i386/Makefile appropriately, then do a `make clean`.
+You'll also need to enable CONFIG_PROC_FS (via `make config`).

-   After you've rebooted with the new kernel, do "gdb vmlinux /proc/kcore".
+   After you've rebooted with the new kernel, do `gdb vmlinux /proc/kcore`.
    You can now use all the usual gdb commands.
-The command to look up the point where your system crashed is "l *0xXXXXXXXX".
+The command to look up the point where your system crashed is `l *0xXXXXXXXX`.
 (Replace the XXXes with the EIP value.)

    gdb'ing a non-running kernel currently fails because gdb (wrongly)